Garden-AI/garden/docs/user_guide/modal-publishing.md

 Check the 'My Gardens' tab on your [Profile](https://thegardens.ai/#/user) page for the new Garden.
 Note the DOI for the next step.

-## 4. Run your functions using Garden
+## 4. Invoke your published functions using Garden

 After uploading your Modal App to Garden, you should have a new DOI referencing the Garden you created.